golightstream/lightstream-prism-dns/plugin/sign/README.md

     Both these dates are only checked on the SOA's signature(s).

- *  Create RRSIGs that have an inception of -3 hours (minus a jitter between 0 and 18 hours) and a expiration of +32 days for every given DNSKEY.
+ *  Create RRSIGs that have an inception of -3 hours (minus a jitter between 0 and 18 hours) and a expiration of +32 (plus a jitter between 0 and 5 days) days for every given DNSKEY.

  *  Add NSEC records for all names in the zone.
 The TTL for these is the negative cache TTL from the SOA record.